v3nom007/Docker_NoteApp/README.md

-# Sample Node.js application
+# Todo Note Node.js application

-This repository is a sample Node.js application for Docker's documentation.
+This repository is a Todo Note Node.js application impletemented using Docker and Kubernetes Cluster.